siddanda/DarkModels/README.txt

 of priors used in the Markov-Chain Monte Carlo sampling runs.

 The folder "MCMC Plots" contains plots with information about the specific Markov-Chain Monte Carlo (MCMC) runs done.
-"Paper Plots" contains the plots in the main paper at *cite*, as well as related plots with different MCMC priors.
+"Paper Plots" contains the plots in the main paper at https://arxiv.org/abs/2202.00012, as well as related plots with different MCMC priors.
 "Rotation Curves" contain plots of the galactic rotation curves, containing both observed data and fits via the used models.

 Within each of these folders, the subfolders of "Abundance Matching Prior", "Benchmark Analysis", and "Mass-to-Light Ratio Prior" contain the respective plots to each of those three sets of MCMC priors examined.